StartupWichita/startupwichita.com/README.md

 In a web browser open `http://localhost:3000`.

+## Contributing
+To contribute to the development of startupwichita.com, please read the [guide to contributing][contributing-doc].

 ## Attributions
 This site is built on the [MEAN Stack](http://www.mean.io).
 Details of the stack are outlined below.